UK agri-food industry looks to technology to overcome climate change and sustainability challenges

 Case study: Sustainably cultivating new protein source crops with vertical farming

 UK Agri-Tech Centre has been supporting the VIP Leaf project which aims to harness the potential of vertical farming to cultivate amaranth – a crop that has been overlooked by growers in the UK but is rich in antioxidants.
 By using amaranth to develop a novel protein source, it is hoped to reduce the UK’s imports of proteins such as soy and pea from overseas, benefiting the environment as well as improving consumer health and contributing to the UK economy.
-The project has been led by Vertical Future in collaboration with University of York and UK Agri-Tech Centre.
+The project has been led by Vertical Future in collaboration with University of York and the UK Agri-Tech Centre.

-If you have any questions about either of these case studies on sustainability or general enquiries about UK Agri-Tech Centre, please contact info@ukagritechcentre.com.
+If you have any questions about either of these case studies on sustainability or general enquiries about the UK Agri-Tech Centre, please contact info@ukagritechcentre.com.